rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/OpenID-Connect-Client.md

 In the editor and standalone builds, the toolkits starts an internal server to which the login automatically redirects.
 This way, the server always fetches the necessary data which are provided in the redirect.
 After that, the user is redirected to the specified URI which can e.g. point to your Web page that tells the user to return to the application.
-So, for editor and standalone builds, setting the `RedirectURI` property is optional and can be used to improve the user's experience.
+So, for editor and standalone builds, setting the <xref:i5.Toolkit.Core.OpenIDConnectClient.OpenIDConnectService.RedirectURI> property is optional and can be used to improve the user's experience.

 #### UWP